gcornetta/RPLidar/README.md

 Detailed APIs documentation is available on the [project Wiki](https://github.com/gcornetta/RPLidar/wiki/).
 A detailed example is available in the `example` folder.

 ## Usage
-Make sure first that you have a working internet connection and that you have installed `node.js`and `git` on your computer then follow these steps:
+Make sure first that you have a working internet connection and that you have installed `node.js`and `git` on your computer, then follow these steps:
 1. clone this repo typing `git clone https://github.com/gcornetta/RPLidar.git`.
 2. in the project folder run `npm install` to install the project dependencies.
 3. type `npm start` to run the example.